pnp/blog/content/microsoft-365-platform-community-update/23-02-14/index.md

 ![Unfied Sample Gallery Promo](images/sample-gallery-promo.png)

-All of the cool samples for Microsoft 365 and Power Platform are listed in the unified sample gallery at [https://aka.ms/m365/samples](https://aka.ms/m365/samples).
+All of the cool samples for Microsoft 365 and Power Platform are listed in the unified sample gallery at [https://aka.ms/community/samples](https://aka.ms/community/samples).
 This is one centralized location to find samples from Microsoft and community.

 > No reason to start from scratch - see what's available and take advantage of the contributions and samples from the community and Microsoft

-## Key contributors to the November 2022 update
+## Key contributors to the February 2023 update

 ![Thank you](images/thankyou-feb23.png)